Dubai route numbering system: E-routes

 The longest of the E-routes is E 11, which extends the length of the UAE's Persian Gulf coast and connects all emirates, with the exception of Al Fujairah.

 D-routes

 D-routes connect localities within the city of Dubai and are identified by the emblem of a fort, the letter D and a two or three digit number.
 Considerably shorter in length than the average E-route, D-routes provide an intra-city network of roads and streets.
-D-routes parallel to UAE's coast along the Persian Gulf are numbered evenly, beginning with D 94; the numbers decrease as the network moves farther from the coast.
-D-routes perpendicular to the Persian Gulf coast are odd numbered and increase as the network moves towards the emirate of Sharjah.
+D-routes parallel to UAE's coast along the Persian Gulf are numbered evenly, beginning with D 96; the numbers decrease as the network moves farther from the coast.
+D-routes perpendicular to the Persian Gulf coast are odd numbered, beginning with D 97, and decrease as the network moves away from the emirate of Sharjah.
 Some of the D-routes include: